libertyernie/NinCFGEditor/README.md

 have a separate entry in the Homebrew Channel for each GameCube game I want to play.
 NinCFGEditor can help you make these custom Homebrew Channel entries.

-1. Put the custom Nintendont boot.dol in the same folder as NinCFGEditor.exe (https://github.com/libertyernie/Nintendont/raw/custom-build/loader/loader.dol)
+1. Put my custom Nintendont boot.dol https://github.com/libertyernie/Nintendont/raw/custom-build/loader/loader.dol) in the same folder as NinCFGEditor.exe, and name it boot.dol

 2. Copy the GameCube game to your SD/USB drive (see other tutorials for how to do this)